In which previous bad code shoots me in the foot.

 def new(program, input \\ []), do: %__MODULE__{program: program, input: input}

-At this point, I realized I’d have to pass input
+At this point, I realized I’d have to pass input and output all around, and

 decided (after an hour of mulling it over), to just make some new methods for